anthonyanader/muvic/README.md

 Muvïc
 </p>

-<h2> 💪 How It Works <h2>
+<h2> 💪 How It Works </h2>
 <p>
 Muvïc lets you select a pdf of sheet music from your collection.
 Want more sheet music in your collection?
 Muvïc lets you upload your own PDFs or lets you explore a sheet music available for download from the shop.

 Once you have selected a piece to play Muvïc will ask for access to your device's camera.
 Once Muvïc recognizes your face, you will be able to use facial cues to move through the music sheets.
+Raise your eye brows to move forward.
+If you go too far you can move back by furrowing your brow.

+You play, Muvïc moves.
 </p>
 <h2> 🔑 Key functionalities </h2>

+* Moves through sheet music with facial cues

 <h2> 👨‍💻 Important Technologies, APIs and references </h2>